eponsonby/ATP-Support/job-announcement-playbook/details/this-job-is-open-to.md

 ### Second announcement

-If this job is also open in another announcement to other hiring paths then this section will appear directly below the **This job is open to**.
-It contains the text "This job is also open in another announcement to" and then lists the other hiring paths.
-Clicking on this will open a new tab or window, which depends on the preference the user set in their browser, with the second announcement.
+Use this section when the job is also open in a second job announcement to other hiring paths.

+The **Second announcement** section will appear directly below the **This job is open to**.
+The **Second announcement** says "This job is also open in another announcement to" and will list the other hiring paths.

+Clicking on the link will open a new tab or window, depending on the preference the user set in their browser, with the the full second job announcement.

 **NOTE:** This is a new field and may not yet be offered by your Talent Acquisition System (TAS).
 Work with your vendor in order to be able to use this field.